zsteinkamp/m4l-ChiasticSlide/README.md

 `Rescan` - Click this if you add, remove, or change the color of  tracks/chains.

-## Constant Power

-If you are looking to perfectly fade betweeen some number of sources, with constant volume regardless of `Direction` setting, then consider the following.

-1) Set the `Width` to 2 * (360 / N), where N is the number of sources.
-So for 6 sources, set the width to 120.
-For 4 sources, set to 180, etc.
-2) Set the `Curve` value to 0.32.
-If you are using the experimental, unreleased Constant Power option, then set `Curve` to 0.64.

 ## TODO
 - ...

 ## Developing

 I personally develop inside of a VSCode DevContainer.
 My workflow is to run `devcontainer open .`.
 This will build a container to run the Typescript/Node toolchain in and open VSCode in that container.
 It removes the need to maintain a node.js or other software toolchain on your computer.

-## Contributing

-I'd love it if others extended this device.
-If you would like to contribute, simply fork this repo, make your changes, and open a pull request and I'll have a look.